MicrosoftDocs/VBA-Docs/api/Outlook.ContactItem.WebPage.md

 # ContactItem.WebPage Property (Outlook)

-Returns or sets a  **String** indicating the URL of the Web page for the contact.
+Returns or sets a  **String** indicating the URL of the web page for the contact.
 Read/write.

 ## Syntax